 Sunshine and a blue sky this morning, as forecast, thank goodness.

 As part of our 'must make an effort to participate in events on site this time' approach we attended the 12:00 Spanish language lesson.
 Now The Chef has been to numerous such classes in the past back home, but me, none.
 Now had this been the first lesson for everybody I might have stood a chance, but most of them had been going for weeks throughout the winter.
 Never mind I held my own on the bits I had to speak from the A4 conversation sheet.
 Needless to say I shall leave The Chef to go on her own in future.
-I have had to conclude that Spanish is a language best spoken by somebody with a speech impediment, preferable a lisp.
+I feel that Spanish is a language best spoken by somebody with a speech impediment, preferable a lisp.
 Furthermore having sat on the bus all the way to Castellon loaded with Spanish women yesterday I have to conclude that they are born naturals to become auctioneers.
 They speak so rapidly and without pausing to draw breath they could do the old 'Who'll give me five- five-twenty-five and six and ...' without batting an eyelid.

 After a late lunch we sat outside soaking up a bit of sunshine, though there was a bit of a cool breeze.
 Our Dutch next door neighbours have spent the day preparing to leave for home first thing tomorrow.
 Having declined their kind offer last week of the use of their spin dryer it is unlikely that we will be donated the dryer as they leave.